 So the problem arises about how to make those smaller plein paintings larger within the controlled environment of a studio.
 You can just eyeball the small painting as you begin the larger one, but a better approach may be to grid both the small painting and larger blank canvas.
 This grid will ease your positioning of the basic shapes.

 To do this, we begin by covering the small painting with plastic, or placing it in a “sleeve”, as I have done here.
 (I’m working to enlarge one of my plein air paintings – Sea Spring.)
 Draw your grid onto the plastic overlay.
-Divide the length and width into equal sections, and draw horizontal and vertical lines to form the grid.
-I usually also put a diagonal from each corner of the canvas.
+Divide the length and width into 3 equal sections, and draw horizontal and vertical lines to form the grid of 9 smaller rectangles.
+I also put 2 diagonal lines from corner to corner of the canvas.

 Next, you’ll want to choose a larger canvas that is similar in proportion to the small painting.
-For example, a 9×12 painting is 3:4 (the “aspect ratio”), so an equivalent proportion in a larger size is 18×24 (multiply both dimensions of the aspect ratio by 6.)
+Ideally, keep the same aspect ratio (height/width.)
+For example, a 9×12 painting is 3:4 (the “aspect ratio”), so an equivalent proportion in a larger size is 18×24 (multiply each dimension of the aspect ratio by 6.)
 Now put the same grid on the larger canvas.
 Again, put a diagonal from each corner of the canvases.